IlliniSolarCar/ElecOnboarding24/Hardware/emreta2_Horn/emreta2_Horn.md

 	- Requires one 2A fuse

 ## Test Points
-- One test point for each Horn out, to test if voltage is supplied
+- HORN_CONNECTION test point for voltage at the wire connecting horns in series.
-- Three test points, one for each leg of the MOSFET
+- MOSFET HORN_IN test pad
+- MOSFET HORN_CONTROL test pad

 ## LED Indicators
 - List any functions that should have an LED to indicate they are doing something.
 Include the 4 default debug LEDs for ISC boards